Hooper's Hooch: Criticism

 At the time, along with other alcopops, the drink received criticism for encouraging underage drinking by appealing to children due to its sweet taste and use of cartoon-like advertising.
 With an ABV of 5.0% it was actually stronger than most lagers.
 In 1996 an advertising campaign for Hooch was criticised by the Advertising Standards Authority for appealing to underage drinkers.
 In 1997 the drink was relaunched with an 'unambiguously adult look' and a reduced sugar content to tackle that criticism, while Co-op supermarkets, Iceland, J D Wetherspoon and Whitbread stopped selling alcopops.

 Re-introduction

 Hooch was reintroduced to consumers in the UK in July 2012 following a nine-year absence, with the new marketing slogan "refreshment with bite!".
 Its bite, however had been reduced from its original nineties formulation with the new version having an ABV of 4.0%, compared to 4.7% previously.
 It is sold in the UK by Global Brands Ltd and in Asia by Resolute International Marketing BV under licence from Hooch owner Molson Coors.
-In 2014, new adverts emerged on television featuring Keith Lemon (Leigh Francis) entering a bar and asking for "'ooch" in his trademark Northern accent, with the bartender unable to understand what he means.
+In 2014, new adverts emerged on television featuring Leigh Francis as his character Keith Lemon entering a bar and asking for "'ooch" in his trademark Leeds accent, with the bartender unable to understand what he means.